-With the darker nights fast approaching, it is important that students are reminded what we, as a school community, expect of them in terms of behaviour while they are enjoying the break.
+The summer holiday is fast approaching, so it is important our students are reminded what we, as a school community, expect of them in terms of behaviour while they are enjoying the break.
 We also want to ensure they feel confident to keep themselves safe and away from crime and anti-social behaviour.

 Parents/carers and students should already be aware that as part of our safeguarding arrangements, the school has a two-way information sharing agreement in place with West Midlands Police, and we are active members of the local Police & Schools Panel.
-This joint-approach helps us to intervene early to prevent and reduce crime and anti-social behaviour involving our students, and provide support and up-to-date safety messages.
+This joint approach helps us to intervene early to safeguard and to prevent and reduce crime and anti-social behaviour involving our students and provide support and up-to-date safety messages.

-In partnership with the police, we would also like to remind our students about the following:-
+In partnership with the police, we would like to signpost you to https://www.west-midlands.police.uk/

 Here you will find all the latest COVID-19 guidance.
 We continue to thank you all for sticking to the rules and guidelines, you have all contributed to stopping the spread and we appreciate how hard the last year has been.
 As some of the rules may start to be relaxed over the summer, we still ask you to remain aware and maintain social distancing in order for us all to stay safe and stop the spread of the virus as we look to enjoy the summer break.
 Please be mindful of attending any large gatherings.
 Attending large gatherings heightens the risk of the virus spreading which may impact not just you but those around you.